amitkapps/aws-lambda-samples/java-lambda-samples/sam-with-cdk/README.md

 # Overview
-Developing lambda apps with sam and deploying with cdk
+Developing lambda apps with sam and deploying additional infrastruce with cdk

 # Project setup
 1. sam init to scaffold the lambda function and the build setup